J05HI/website/README.md

 $ yarn netlify-cms:dev
 ```

-Then open http://localhost:8080/admin and start editing.
+Then open http://localhost:3000/admin and start editing.

 ### Production

 Some environment variables must be defined in your production evironment (`.env.example`).
+The editor can also be reached in the `/admin` path.

 [vue]: https://vuejs.org